agarrharr/adam.garrett-harris.com/_posts/2015-04-21-how-to-redirect-pages-in-jekyll.md

 ### Option 3- Use the Jekyll-redirect-from Plugin

-And before you say that plugins, don't work on Github Pages, [Github currently supports a limited number of plugins](https://help.github.com/articles/using-jekyll-plugins-with-github-pages/), [this one](https://help.github.com/articles/redirects-on-github-pages/) being one of them.
+Github currently supports a [limited number of plugins](https://help.github.com/articles/using-jekyll-plugins-with-github-pages/), and [jekyll-redirect](https://help.github.com/articles/redirects-on-github-pages/) is one of them.

-This options is actually super simple.
-Simply add this to your config file:
+This option is actually really simple.
+Just add this to your config file:

 {% highlight bash %}
 gems: